ndarville/goal-tracker/DOCUMENTATION.md

 The stuff in our `_data/` folder is loaded in Jekyll using `site.data`—and outside the `{% tags %}` as `{{ site.data }}` in Liquid markup, which is the template language of Jekyll.

-The `goals/` folder is accessed with `site.data.goals`; YML files like `wip.yml` are accessed with `site.data.goals.wip`.
+The `goals.yml` file is accessed with `site.data.goals`; goal types inside like `wip` are accessed with `site.data.goals.wip`.
 (Notice the lack of extension.)
 You get the concept by now.

-We use the `{% assign %}` tag, because we’re lazy, to create a shorthand variable for the `tenure` group in our `info.yml` file, and one for our `goals/` folder without `site.data`.
+We use the `{% assign %}` tag, because we’re lazy, to create a shorthand variable for the `tenure` group in our `info.yml` file, and one for our `goals.yml` file without `site.data`.
 Again, this is pure laziness, but it makes future code a lot more readable.

 Moving on to the next part of the snippet: